Neoen: Photovoltaic

 In France, Neoen built and operates the Cestas solar farm, in the Gironde department.
 With 980,000 solar panels, the 260-hectare farm was the largest of its kind in Europe when it opened on 1 December 2015.
-At 300 MWp it remains the largest in France.
+At 300 MWp it remains one of the largest in France.
 With an annual production of 350 GWh, it can cover household consumption for the 240,000 inhabitants of Bordeaux (excluding heating).